 Auntie RuthMarch 12th, 2012 | Posted by in Memories

-This is Auntie Ruth.
-She is truly one of the most amazing women I have ever met.
+Auntie Ruth is the type of person who makes you feel like you are the most important person in the world.
 I first met her in 2004, when I traveled to Uganda to begin my journey with the African Children’s Choir.
-She is one of those truly selfless people that you’re so thankful are still in this world.
+She is one of those truly selfless people that you’re so thankful are still in this wor

 “Oh, my auntie has returned!”

-Auntie Ruth lives and works at the training facility in Makindye, Uganda.
-Makindye lies on the outskirts of Kampala.
-The two story house comfortably sleeps about 30 people.
-When children are chosen to tour with the African Children’s Choir, they come to that house for several months to prepare for their tour.
+Auntie Ruth lives and works at the training facility in Makindye, Uganda, on the outskirts of Kampala.
+The two-story house comfortably sleeps about 30 people.
+When children are chosen to tour with the African Children’s Choir, they come to that house for several months to prepare.
 The children are housed, fed, and taught there.
-The main room serves as a school room, rehearsal space, and dining hall for the children.
+The main room serves as a schoolroom, rehearsal space, and dining hall.
 The space is well used.

 Two hours in prayer.
-I cannot fathom spending this kind of time in prayer.
+I cannot fathom spending this kind of time praying.
 I get antsy after just a few minutes of prayer time, and this humble, beautiful African woman spent two whole hours each day with her Lord and Savior.
 It explains why she is ever joyful, always smiling, and so able to put other’s needs above her own.

 Is there an “Auntie Ruth” if your life?